privrja/smilesDrawer/doc/all.md

 <a name="Graph+buildSmiles"></a>

 ### graph.buildSmiles()
-Build block of SMILES based on decay pointsDFS pass through graphif there is a ring need second DFS pass for right SMILES notation
+Build block of SMILES based on decay pointsDFS pass through graphif there is a ring need second DFS pass for right SMILES notationbut the numbers are already setup in vertex.value.ringbonds array so no need to second pass of dfs

 **Kind**: instance method of <code>[Graph](#Graph)</code>
 <a name="Graph+dfsSmilesInitialization"></a>